 sudo docker compose -f ~/mysite/docker-compose.yml restart wordpress

-Update WordPress (plugins, themes, core)
+Update WordPress manually (plugins, themes, core)

 Easiest via the admin dashboard at https://yourdomain.com/wp-admin.